3 Best Landmarks in Winston Salem, NC

 Since 1905

-Architectural Buildings Facility Rentals Meeting Social Event Historical Building Dinner Party House Reception Guided Tour Educational Outreach Programs Group Events & Preservation
+Architectural Buildings Facility Rentals Meetings Social Event Historical Building Dinner Party House Reception Events Guided Tour Educational Program Outreach Programs Group Events Preservation

-Roediger House offers a family room and a bar featuring a double beer cooler, a pool table area, an entertainment space, a reading nook, a countertop, and a sleeping nook.
-The organization's offices and meeting space are on the first floor, while the second floor houses the residents.
-The House is a non-profit organization that caters to individuals struggling with alcohol and chemical dependency issues.
-Roediger House boasts original hardwood floors and eight tile-fronted coal fireplaces, each with a unique and stunning mantle, which has been preserved to maintain the integrity of its original design.
+Roediger House is a non-profit organization that provides services to individuals struggling with alcohol and chemical dependency issues.
+The organization's offices and meeting space are located on the first floor, while the second floor houses the residents.
+Roediger House provides original hardwood floors and eight tile-fronted coal fireplaces, each with a unique and stunning mantle, which has been preserved to maintain the integrity of its original design.
+In addition, Roediger House offers a family room, entertainment space, and a bar featuring a double beer cooler, a pool table area, a countertop, a reading nook, and a sleeping nook.
+The house offers free admission for all visitors.

 Reviews | Write a Review